 It’s nice to have something to look forward to, and a little discipline is great if you’re determined to make a change in your lifestyle.
 But, you don’t need to deprive yourself of the things in pursuit of a goal!

 4. Get the family involved in healthy activities

 Everything is easier when you’ve got a support system!
 If you’re finding it difficult to achieve healthy habits because your family’s activities are clashing with your own, why not combine the two?
 Open up the plant-based meal to everyone or take your kids on a short bike ride along with you.
 This way, your kids will get the same amazing benefits as you and will learn all skills to create long-lasting, healthy habits!

-Try out a virtual kids yoga class!
+Try out a kids yoga class!

 While you’re getting your online yoga teacher certification, why not get the kids involved with yoga too?
-Pretzel Kids offers virtual yoga classes for all ages.
-Best of all, many of these online yoga classes are offered weekly, so your children can also develop healthy habits!
+Pretzel Kids offers yoga classes for all ages.
+Best of all, many of these yoga classes are offered weekly, so your children can also develop healthy habits!

 Fill your year with yoga!

 Whether you’re planning to become a yoga instructor or enrolling your kids in classes, you can make yoga one of your top healthy habits this year!
 Yoga helps hone self-control techniques, reduces anxiety, improves balance, increases strength and flexibility, and helps you develop mindfulness strategies.

 In short, if you’ve ever thought about giving yoga a try, this is your sign to go for it!
 You can even become a certified yoga teacher online, and turn your newfound healthy habit into a side hustle, part-time gig, or full-time career!